nuts-foundation/nuts-specification/rfc/rfc018-oidc4vci-credential-issuance.md

 ## 1. Introduction

-This specification describes how to apply OpenID for Verifiable Credential Issuance (OIDC4VCI) to issue Verifiable Credentials (VCs)
+This specification describes how to apply OpenID for Verifiable Credential Issuance (OIDC4VCI) to issue Verifiable Credentials (VCs) to resolvable DIDs in server-to-server flows, without user (human) interaction from the holder.

 ## 2. Terminology